b-dorian/RALSTP/README.md

 # RALSTP
 Recursive Agents and Landmarks Strategic-Tactical Planning (RALSTP) - Proof of Concept

-1. paths to optic-cplex, VAL_LATEST and TPSHE must be updated in ProblemGenerator.cpp
+1. paths to optic-cplex, VAL_LATEST and TPSHE must be updated in ProblemGenerator.cpp according to local path

 2. potentially rebuild VAL_LATEST and TPSHE individually